-Neel-Schaffer provided engineering design and construction engineering and construction assistance for a series of large soldier pile retaining walls that were built as part of two projects by the Tennessee Department of Transportation to widen State Route 29 through steep hills northwest of Harriman, TN.
+Neel-Schaffer provided engineering design and construction engineering and construction assistance for a series of large soldier pile retaining walls that were built as part of two projects by the Tennessee Department of Transportation to widen State Route 29 through steep hills northeast of Harriman, TN.
 The first project let for $62.8 million and the second project let for $33 million.

 The project widened the road from two lanes to four, from the interchange at SR 61 to SR 328, a distance of 5.31 miles.